Price Elasticity of Demand Calculator

 Use our price elasticity of demand calculator to calculate the change in the demand for goods and services.

 How to Calculate Price Elasticity of Demand

-There is no denying that when the price of something changes, the demand for that product will also change.
+There is no denying that when the price of something changes, the quantity demanded for that product will also change.
 When the price of a good decreases, the number of people who are willing to buy that good will directly increase.

-At the same time, when the price of a good increases, fewer people will be willing to buy that good—even if that good is something that most people consider to be essential.
+At the same time, when the price of a good increases, fewer people will be willing and able to buy that good – even if that good is something that most people consider to be essential.

 This behavior can be easily observed with changing gas prices.
 When gas is relatively inexpensive, people will be more willing to drive and use their car as their primary form of transportation.

 On the other hand, when gas prices are higher, people will typically drive less or be more willing to explore other forms of transportation.

 In addition to the elasticity of demand for gas when the price changes, there is also a cross-price elasticity for the demand for other goods and services such as cars or mass transit; you can calculate that using our cross-price elasticity calculator.

 However, contrary to what some people might assume, the rate at which people’s behaviors change is rarely linear.
 While the slope of the demand curve could be constant and linear, the elasticity is not, even with a demand “curve” with a constant slope.

 The image below illustrates this nicely.
 As we move along the demand curve from higher prices to lower prices, the price elasticity of demand changes (this is denoted by the greek symbol Eta, or η).
 At higher prices, the PED > 1 (in absolute value) but as prices fall then it becomes more inelastic.